Helman89/ProjectX/README.md

 # Hello World!
-# So now we chall try to pull changes to local system from GitHub
+# So now we shall try to pull changes to local system from GitHub